Andreas Voutsinas: Life and career

 Voutsinas was born on 22 August 1930 in Khartoum, since there was a sizeable community of Greek settlers in Sudan at the time.
-His parents hailed from the Ionian Island of Kefalonia.
+His parents came from the island of Cephalonia, Greece.
 They set up a pasta factory in the Anglo-Egyptian colony, "reputedly supplying spaghetti to Italian forces" during the Fascist invasion of Abyssinia.
-After the collapse of the business during WWII, Voutsinas moved with his mother to Athens.
+After the collapse of the business during WWII, Voutsinas moved with his mother to Athens, Greece.
+His father returned 2 years later.

-Voutsinas studied acting and costume design at the Old Vic School and drama and song at the Webber Douglas Academy in London, and, in 1957, joined the Actors Studio.
+Voutsinas studied acting and costume design at The Old Vic Τheatre School and drama and song at the Webber Douglas Academy in London, and, in 1957, joined the Actors Studio.

 Voutsinas directed more than 130 performances of classical and contemporary repertoire in London, Paris, New York, Canada and Greece.
 He worked as an actor and director on Broadway and acted in films by Jules Dassin and Luc Besson.

 Voutsinas, a life member of The Actors Studio since 1957, spent many years working in summer stock theater and as an assistant to Studio co-founder Elia Kazan, before he met Jane Fonda, with whom he got involved and whom he cast in the leading part in The Fun Couple, his Broadway directorial debut in 1963.

 Voutsinas later followed Fonda to Hollywood where he coached her in a number of movies.
 He then started working as a coach for many others, including Faye Dunaway and Warren Beatty.
 Following Fonda to Paris to coach her in Roger Vadim's Barbarella, he decided to found Le Theatre Des Cinquante, an acting workshop based on the principles of Lee Strasberg.
-Many famous French actors and actresses started attending his classes, and at the same time he successfully began directing plays for the French theater.
+Many famous French actors and actresses started attending his classes, and at the same time he successfully began directing plays for the French theatre.

 In 1967, Voutsinas became the original Carmen Ghia after befriending Mel Brooks's wife, Anne Bancroft.
 She recommended him to Brooks and said Voutsinas would be perfect for the part.
 Voutsinas had a role in another Brooks feature, History of the World, Part I, playing the role of "Bernaise" in the French Revolution scenes.

-It was not until the early 1980s that he eventually moved to his ancestral Greece, where he continued his career directing a wide range of repertoire from Tennessee Williams to Euripides, mainly for the State Theater of Northern Greece in Thessaloniki.
+It was not until the early 1980s that he eventually moved to his ancestral Greece, where he continued his career directing a wide range of repertoire from Tennessee Williams to Euripides, mainly for the State Theatre of Northern Greece in Thessaloniki.
 His productions were also staged during summer in the Athens Festival in Herodion, as well as in the Epidaurus Festival.
 He continued working between the two countries while he appeared in many French and Greek films, including Le Grand Bleu (1988) and Safe Sex (1999).

 Andreas Voutsinas taught acting at the State Theatre of Northern Greece from 2002 to 2009.

-After a stroke he founded his own drama school in Thessaloniki, Superior Drama School Andreas Voutsinas.
+After he suffered a stroke he founded his own drama school in Thessaloniki, the Higher Drama School Andreas Voutsinas.

+He was married to Artemis Papastrati from 1953 to 1964, they had one son Marios Voutsinas, who became an artist.